jshuadvd/hacks-n-notes/networks.md

 ### Transfer medium

 - Electricity through copper wires eg. Ethernet, is cheap but has a lot of signal loss.
-- Light is faster, minimal signal loss, can be transferred by fiber.
+- Light is faster, minimal signal loss, can be transferred by fiber-optic cable.
+- Radio waves are used for wireless transmission

 ## DNS (Domain Name Server)